dalenewman/Transformalize/README.md

 *Revenue* is created by the **js** (JavaScript) and **round** [transformations](https://github.com/dalenewman/Transformalize/blob/master/Pipeline.Ioc.Autofac/Modules/TransformModule.cs).
 You may chain transformations as long as the output of one is compatible with the input of another.

 ### Output

 > Introducing **`init`** mode

-Without defining an output, `tfl` writes to your console.
-To save your work, let's send the output to a [SQLite](https://en.wikipedia.org/wiki/SQLite) database instead.
+Without defining an output, `tfl` writes to console.
+To save output, define the output as a [SQLite](https://en.wikipedia.org/wiki/SQLite) database.
 Add an output in `<connections/>`:

 ```xml
 <connections>